Ouranosinc/xclim/docs/installation.rst

     $ sudo apt-get install libeigen3-dev

-Eigen3  is also available on conda-forge, so one can do:
+Eigen3 is also available on conda-forge, so, if already using Anaconda, one can do:

 .. code-block:: shell